 The premiere featured challenges including rolling a ball inside a giant wooden maze and walking across wobbly platforms.
 Longtime host, Julie Chen Mooves, also revealed this season would feature new rooms, including the Safety Suite.

 The drama-filled first episodes come after Kevin Campbell told ET that the season was going to be a “volcanic mess.”

 “I’m going to play all the strategies [to win,]” Campbell said.
 “It is going to be a war.
 I am ready to fight.
 Float?
 No. Fight?
 Yes.
 It’s going to be a battle of all battles.”

 Due to the pandemic, the show is operating differently this year, with measures like having no live audience and getting groceries delivered to contestants, after being disinfected.

 House guests quarantined in advance of the series premiere, which means intimacy is permitted as they likely form various alliances in the hope of bagging $500,000 of prize money.

 “They’re quarantining by themselves in homes that we’ve rented for them,” Chen Moonves previously told ET.
 “They’re getting tested every few days.
 They will go in once they’ve been clean and clear for at least 14 days and then even once they get in the house, they’re still going to be tested.
 They have no contact with anyone.”

 “If you ask me, once you’re in the ‘Big Brother’ house, it might be one of the safest places to be,” Chen Moonves added.

-See more on “Big Brother: All Stars” below.
+See more on “Big Brother: All Stars” and what Smith told ET before competing on the series below.